dhh1128/sgl/README.md

 https://evernym.github.io/sgl/docs/renderings.html).
 The example above uses the recommended JSON rendering, since JSON is familiar, broadly supported, and easy to read.
-Other possibilities include ProtoBuf, MsgPack, CBOR, and human-friendly text.
+Other possibilities include ProtoBuf, MsgPack, CBOR, XML, and human-friendly text.

 SGL is not integrated with any particular enforcement mechanism, because it's designed for problems where you have to do your own enforcement.